perought/recommender-web-site/README.md

     </tr>
 </table>

+## TODO: ##
+* Add generate sql script python file for book data and ratings, movie data and ratings, auth_user
 ### Bugs and Limitations: ###
 * To speed up and because of not matching user ratings dataset, I use first 671 users from the datasets.
-* For limitation of physical memory, only first 10000 movies considered for content based recommendations.
+* Due to limitation of physical memory, only first 10000 movies considered for content based recommendations.
 * At home page, because of card views, show and less system not working properly.
 * I am not sure if the user based recommender system is working properly.
 * Except for popular books and movies order, recommend books and movies are not listing order of similarty score, instead, listings are according to order of their indices.